web-matters/web-matters.github.io/CONTRIBUTING.md

 ## Process

-The site is run by GitHub from `master` so do not directly commit to `master`.
+The site is served by GitHub Pages from `master` so do not directly commit to `master`.

-We operate a two phase commit policy so all code should be reviewed before being merged.
+We operate a two-phase commit policy, so all code should be reviewed before being merged.

 Make your changes in a branch or a fork and open a pull request against `master`.
 Once this has been reviewed and approved it can be merged into `master`.